chvlyl/MSSQ/README.md

 X: is a matrix, which is just the above table.
 Note that each value is the read counts aligned to each marker.

 tc: is a vector, which is the total counts for each sample or the total reads aligned to all the markers.
 The difference is that the former one including those unaligned read counts.
 I experimented both and it seems to me the latter one is better.
-The length of tc should be the same as the nrow of X.
+The length of tc should be as the same as the nrow of X.

 l: is a vector, which is the length of each marker.
-The length of l should be the same as the ncol of X. Note that the l should be normalized (for example, l/1000000).
+The length of l should be as the same as the ncol of X. Note that the l should be normalized (for example, l/1000000).
 Otherwise, ϕ_ij will be very small.

+N: is a scalar, which is the total number of samples

+S: is a scalar, which is the total number of species

+species.names: is a vector, which is the species name for each marker.
+The length should be as the same as the ncol of X.

 ## Model Details
 Consider a metagenomic study with N samples.
 After the sequencing reads are aligned to